Louise Lasser: 1962–1975: Collaborations with Woody Allen

+1976–1982: Breakthrough and other roles

 Mary Hartman, Mary Hartman

-Production

 Lasser's breakthrough role came as the unhappy, neurotic titular character in the soap opera satire Mary Hartman, Mary Hartman, which aired five nights a week for two seasons from January 1976 until July 1977.
 Some markets aired it at different times of the day and night and also in a block format which showcased all the week's episodes in a row.
 During the program's run, Lasser became a household name and appeared on the covers of Newsweek, People, and Rolling Stone.
 In his biography, producer Norman Lear said that the casting of Lasser took less than a minute after Charles H. Joffe told him that there was only one actress to play the part of Mary Hartman.
 Lasser initially refused the role but later acquiesced.
-Lear says that "when she read a bit of the script for me, I all but cried for joy...Louise brought with her the persona that fit Mary Hartman like a corset."
+Lear says that "when she read a bit of the script for me, I all but cried for joy ...
+Louise brought with her the persona that fit Mary Hartman like a corset."

 Of her brief yet memorable time on the series, Lasser surmises: "I could go into anyone's kitchen in America and have dinner.
 It was the best and worst of times."
 Exhausted from the grueling schedule demands, Lasser left the series after two seasons and 325 episodes.
 The serial was rebranded Forever Fernwood, which centered on the lives of the other Mary Hartman, Mary Hartman characters and lasted for 26 more weeks.
 In an interview for the bonus features of the Mary Hartman, Mary Hartman DVD box set from Shout!
 Factory, Lasser reveals that the idea for Mary's nervous breakdown at the end of the first season came after she wrote a 12-page letter suggesting the idea to Norman Lear.